 Charlestown is a somewhat small city located in the state of Indiana.
-With a population of 8,088 people and three constituent neighborhoods, Charlestown is the 92nd largest community in Indiana.
+With a population of 8,370 people and three constituent neighborhoods, Charlestown is the 92nd largest community in Indiana.

 In terms of college education, the citizens of Charlestown rank slightly lower than the national average.
-14.06% of adults 25 and older in Charlestown have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+13.27% of adults 25 and older in Charlestown have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The people who call Charlestown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charlestown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Charlestown include Irish, English, French, and Italian.
+Important ancestries of people in Charlestown include German, Irish, English, French, and Italian.

 The most common language spoken in Charlestown is English.
 Other important languages spoken here include Spanish and Italian.